MartinaArgento/vegan-store-manager/README.md

-# vegan-store-manager
+# Vegan Store Manager

-Inventory and sales management system for a vegan store in Python
+A Python-based management tool for a fictional vegan store.
+Includes modules for inventory tracking, sales recording, profit evaluation, and user interaction through a text interface.